KentHaeger/SaveOurShip2/Changenotes.md

 - Fixed AI logic for Mechanoid Asteroid Base start
 - Fixed texture path error message when Biotech DLC is not available
 - Removed manning ship bridges for enemy pawns at graveyards, as that has no practical use, but affects performance on larger wrecks such as Starship Bow
-- Added caching for Mental break thresolds, which significantly improves performance at Starship Bow
+- Added caching for Mental break thresholds, which significantly improves performance at Starship Bow
-- Improved roof drawingperformance, mostly affecting FPS at large wrecks sucah as Starship Bow
+- Improved roof drawing performance, mostly affecting FPS at large wrecks such as Starship Bow
 - Shuttle bays compatibility with small bays for personal shuttles.
 The change was missing from dev branch, but was in Steam release
 - Fix for player ship with huge CR attacking pre-Moon base ship.
 The change was missing from dev branch, but was in Steam release.
 These two fixes by thecaffiend
 - Fix for Mysterious Archotech Sphere to be able to be found via scanning